Colossians Chapter 2

 Walk in the Lord

-1. For I want you to have known how great a struggle I have on behalf of you, and the men in Laodicea, and as many as haven’t seen my face in the flesh,
+1. For I want you to *know how great a struggle I have on behalf of you, and the men in Laodicea, and as many as haven’t seen my face in the flesh,

 2. so their hearts might be encouraged, having been knit together in ^love, even into all the wealth of the full assurance of understanding, to full knowledge of the mystery of God: the Anointed,